Adaeze-69/ExamProCo-aws-bootcamp-cruddur-2023./journal/week0.md

 # Week 0 — Billing and Architecture
 # JOURNALING

-# Create a Userin my AWS Root Account
+# Create a User in my AWS Root Account
 I created a user and assigned Billing and Admin policy to it from my root account.
 My user account Adaeze_Ontario_BootCamp1 is what I will be using for the bootcamp to do my hands-on projects.